 New Hampshire and northern New England may be known more for its ski resorts, but it does get hot in the summer.
 And one of the ways to seek relief—and have fun–when the mercury rises is to head to a water park.
 Water Country is one of the largest outdoor water parks in New England.
 For year-round fun, the state also offers two indoor water park resorts.
 New Hampshire has some water park attractions at the amusement park, Canobie Lake, and the theme park, Santa's Village.

-Small outdoor water park offers a few attractions including two speed slides, an open and an enclosed body slide, a sprayground with activities for younger children, and a spring-fed swimming hole.
+Candia Springs is a small outdoor water park that offers a few attractions including two speed slides, an open and an enclosed body slide, a sprayground with activities for younger children, and a spring-fed swimming hole.
 In addition to the water park, Candia Springs has an adventure course with bridges, climbing ladders, and ziplines.
 The park was formerly known as Liquid Planet.

 The medium-sized indoor water park located at the Red Jacket Resort features a tropical theme.
 Attractions include body and tube slides, a wave pool, an activities pool, and an interactive water play area.
 Admission is not included in the hotel's room rates.
 Day passes to the water park are available.

 Located just north of the Massachusetts border, the huge outdoor water park is quite popular with residents of that state as well as New Hampshire.
 It's also a good spot for vacationers.
 Water Country offers a lot of attractions including two family raft rides, the Dragon's Den themed bowl slide, the Double Geronimo speed slides, the enclosed funnel ride, Dr. Von Dark’s Tunnel of Terror, a lazy river, wave pool, and kiddie attractions.